I believe in the power of family dinners.

 - Play relaxing background music (find premade Spotify playlists under the “Mood” tab).

-- Use those special china plates that you save for holidays.
+- Use those special china plates and nice glasses that you usually only use for holidays.

 - Treat yourself to a bouquet of flowers for the table.

 - Change your usual habit and eat in the dining room or on the back porch when the weather is nice.